-The TRAILBLAZER-ALZ research study is looking at 2 investigational drugs for people having problems with memory loss or confusion.
+The TRAILBLAZER-ALZ research study is looking at an investigational drug for people having problems with memory loss or confusion.

 If you are worried that your memory loss is more than just ordinary forgetfulness, or if you have been diagnosed with early stages of Alzheimer’s disease, we would like to speak with you and see if you might be interested in participating in the TRAILBLAZER-ALZ Study.

-The TRAILBLAZER-ALZ Study will examine if the 2 investigational drugs, either alone or used together, may help to slow or stop memory loss.
+The TRAILBLAZER-ALZ Study will examine if the investigational drug may help to slow or stop memory loss.

 There is no cost to participate.
 Participants will receive all study-related care from a research doctor at no cost, and may be compensated per study site visit for time and travel expenses.